DAGWorks-Inc/hamilton/examples/experiment_management/README.md

 )
 ```

-## How to use the ExperimentServer
+## How to use the experiment server
-The ExperimentServer is a local FastAPI server that reads the run metadata cache and mounts the `base_directory` to view and explore results.
+The experiment server is a local FastAPI server that reads the run metadata cache and mounts the `base_directory` to view and explore results.
 The frontend uses FastUI to create a React interface from Python.

-This server is starting point that one could extend to meets it specialized requirements or integrate in their own web app.

 ### Start the FastAPI server
 ```
-hexperiments
+h_experiments
 ```

 You should see in the terminal: